TaoM1992/msds-computation-for-analytic/resources/miscellaneous/test_policies_and_study_guide.md

 - The tests could be on any material up to now.
 Since programming is cumulative, all tests are cumulative.
 Any material marked as optional or bonus will not be tested.

 - Tests are closed resources - all other people, internet, books, and notes.
 Looking at any other computer (including your phone) cheating.
+Do not talk to anyone during the test, either in person or electronically.
 You'll receive an automatic zero on the test.
 Other penalties for academic integrity violations are also possible.

+- You can not wear headphones during the exam.

+- You should have an external clock to help manage your time.
+You can not look at your phone during the test, thus your phone can not be an external clock.

-- Your computer must in good working order.
-You must notify the instructor electronically before the start of the test if your computer is not working.
-If you fail to do that or if your computer stops working during the test, it is up the instructor's discretion to accommodate you.
+- Your computer and internet connection must in good working order.
+You must notify the instructor electronically before the start of the test if something is not working.
+If you fail to do that or if something stops working during the test, it is up the instructor's discretion to accommodate you.
 It is best practices to turn-off any updates and notifications during test.

 - Tests require Respondus LockDown Browser to be installed on your personal computer.
     +  Please work through the quick start guide [here](http://www.respondus.com/downloads/RLDB-QuickStartGuide-Instructure-Student.pdf).